plausible/docs/docs/excluding-pages.md

 ---
-title: Exclude specific pages from the analytics
+title: Exclude specific pages from being tracked
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

-By default, Plausible Analytics tracks every visitor and pageview to your website.
-At times, you may want to not count specific pages towards your analytics (e.g. admin pages).
+By default, Plausible Analytics tracks every page your install our snippet on.
+If you don't want Plausible to track specific pages, do not include our snippet on those pages.
+Alternatively, you can also manually exclude specific pages on your website from being tracked.
+Here's how.

-To prevent tracking for your browser for a specific website entirely, see [exclude yourself from the analytics](/excluding).

-## Updating your Plausible script
+## You need to update the Plausible script on your site

-Change your Plausible script snippet `src` attribute from `https://plausible.io/js/plausible.js` to `https://plausible.io/js/plausible.exclusions.js`
+In order to manually exclude specific pages from being tracked, you need to change your Plausible script snippet `src` attribute from `https://plausible.io/js/plausible.js` to `https://plausible.io/js/plausible.exclusions.js`

-The new snippet will look like this (make sure to change the `data-domain` attribute to the domain you added to Plausible):
+The new snippet will look like this (make sure to change the `data-domain` attribute to the domain you added to your Plausible account):

 ```html
 <script async defer data-domain="yourdomain.com" src="https://plausible.io/js/plausible.exclusions.js"></script>
 ```

-As usual, you need to place your Plausible Analytics tracking script code into the Header (`<head>`) section of your site.
+You need to place your Plausible Analytics tracking script code into the Header (`<head>`) section of your site.
 Place the tracking script within the `<head> … </head>` tags.
 Do this for all the websites where you'd like to use page-tracking exclusions.

 This is the only tracking script you need.
-You don't need to keep the old script.
+You don't need to keep the default script.
 Your stats will keep tracking without intteruption and you will not lose any of your old data.

-**Note**: You do not have to use exclusively the `exclusions` script type, you can chain various script types, for example:
+You do not have to use exclusively the `exclusions` script type.
+You can chain various script types, for example:

 ```html
 <script async defer data-domain="yourdomain.com" src="https://plausible.io/js/plausible.hash.exclusions.outbound-links.js"></script>
 ```

-or any combination of types.

-See [outbound link clicks](outbound-link-click-tracking.md) and [hash-based routing](hash-based-routing.md) for more information.
+The example above includes both [outbound link clicks tracking](outbound-link-click-tracking.md) and [hash-based routing](hash-based-routing.md) in addition to the `exclusions` script type.

 ### If you're serving our script from your custom domain